 2.4 Water sampling

 We measured surface and shallow groundwater chemistry and water level in two burned (B1-2) and two unburned (U1-2) watersheds (Figure 1a).
-We instrumented each of these sites with a stream monitoring station, two riparian groundwater wells, two nested piezometers, and 14 tension lysimeters.
+We instrumented each of these sites with a stream monitoring station, two riparian groundwater wells, two in-channel nested piezometers, and 14 tension lysimeters.
 The riparian wells were installed on both sides of the stream to a completion depth of 1 m to sample riparian groundwater.
 The nested piezometers were installed to depths of 40 cm and 80 cm in the center of the stream bed to sample hyporheic water.
 Porous cup, tension lysimeters (Soil Moisture Corp, Goleta, CA) were installed to a depth of 30 cm to sample soil water leachate with 6 in the riparian zone, 6 in toeslope positions, 3 in midslope positions, and none in the uplands given the dry soil conditions.

 We sampled stream water 1-2 times per month (5/13, 5/28, 6/12, 6/24, 7/8, 7/22, 8/3, 8/20, 9/14).
 We sampled shallow groundwater from the riparian wells and nested piezometers on the same dates using a peristaltic pump that was purged with DI water and a sample rinse prior to each sample collection.
 Soil water leachate was sampled throughout the summer (5/14, 5/29, 6/25, 7/17, 8/7, 9/15) using a hand pump following the same procedures.
 All water samples were stored on ice in acid-washed HDPE plastic bottles and filtered through 0.45 µm filters (Millipore Durapore PVDF, Billerica, MA).
 NO3- and NH4+ concentrations were measured with ion chromatography (Dionex Corp., Sunnyvale, CA).
 Detection limits were 0.01 mg/L for both and concentrations that fell below detection limits were replaced by one half the detection limit concentration (0.005 mg/L).
 This was only common for lysimeter samples were sample volumes were so low, were required to run dilutions.